 Our writing centres have a relaxed, friendly and informal atmosphere – they’re not hotels, they are your home? for a week.
 Most Arvon weeks follow this structure…

-Our four centres are historic country houses, set in a different part of the British countryside , each remote and peaceful but with a distinct character
+Our three centres are historic country houses, set in a different part of the British countryside , each remote and peaceful but with a distinct character.

 Schools & Groups

 Arvon offers residential creative writing weeks for schools, young people and adult groups.
 Groups live, write and eat together, cooking their evening meal in teams.

 Arvon has had a deep and lasting influence on literature in the UK – generations of writers have…

 History of Arvon